Paver Sealing: Why It's Important, & How Often to Do It

 Plan on resealing pavers every three to five years.

-Before crews apply sealer, they’ll pressure wash your pavers, fill in sand where needed and then apply the protective paver sealant.
+Before crews apply sealer, they’ll pressure wash your pavers, fill in any sand gaps as needed, and then apply the protective paver sealant.

 Can You DIY Paver Sealant?